treosh/exthouse/README.md

 Exthouse - tool, powered by [Lighthouse](https://github.com/GoogleChrome/lighthouse), provides with report (Lighthouse style 😎) about impact on user performance by calculating all additional work extension added to the browser.

-## How it works
+## Methodology

-### High-level process:

-- runs website in 2 modes (without any extension, and with installed extension), median run is selected to avoid local issues with local environment
+Exthouse runs website in 2 modes (without any extension, and with installed extension), median run is selected to avoid local issues with local environment.
-- uses Lighthouse to evaluate performance
-- compares results and defines recommendations
+Using Lighthouse to evaluate performance, compares results and defines recommendations

-### What are the environment conditions?
+### Environment conditions

 - Extensions installed and sites are opened using [Puppeteer](https://github.com/GoogleChrome/puppeteer) and Chromium browser.
 - Lighthouse run with: `throttlingMethod: devtools`, `emulatedFormFactor: 'desktop'`. `cpuSlowdownMultiplier: 2`.
 More settings in [config](/src/utils/measure-chromium.js#L7).

-### What performance metrics does Exthouse measure?
+### Measured metrics

 - Time to interactive (TTI) - Time to interactive is the amount of time it takes for the page to become fully interactive.
 [Learn more](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive).
 - First input delay (FID) - The change for the longest task duration highlights the impact on potential First Input Delay.
 [Learn more](https://developers.google.com/web/updates/2018/05/first-input-delay).

-### How are the scores weighted?
+### Scoring algorithm

 It's based on [Lighthouse scoring algorithm](https://github.com/GoogleChrome/lighthouse/blob/master/docs/scoring.md#how-are-the-scores-weighted).